Sindh chief minister tables ‘tax free’ Rs1.714t budget amid uproar from PTI

 “This is the response I got for Bismillah,” said Murad.

-Murad Ali Shah, who held the position of Sindh finance minister before becoming the CM, said that it was tenth budget he was presenting.
+Murad Ali Shah, who was Sindh finance minister before becoming the CM, said that it was the tenth budget he was presenting.

-He said the government has added no new taxes in the budget and has in fact reduced the rates of existing taxes.
+He said the government had added no new taxes in the budget and had in fact reduced the rates of existing taxes.

-Opposition memebrs booed when the Sindh chief minister erred by saing that he thanked “Prime Minister Nawaz Sharif” instead of saying Shehab Sharif.
+Opposition members booed when the Sindh chief minister erred by saying that he thanked “Prime Minister Nawaz Sharif” instead of saying Prime Minister Shehab Sharif.

 Murad Ali Shah also thanked JUI-F Chief Maulana Fazlur Rehman and other coalition partners.

-He then continued and said that for the second consecutive year, the government was presenting tax free budget and instead removing some taxes.
+He then continued and said that for the second consecutive year, the government was presenting without levying new taxes, and instead it was removing some taxes.

-As Murad Ali Shah spokes PTI memebrs shouted slogan against the government.
+As Murad Ali Shah spokes PTI members shouted slogans against the government.

 After presenting key budget numbers, Chief Minister Murad Ali decided to respond to the PTI sloganeering.

-He said that that PTI government did not allow work on federal government schemes for the Sindh province under PSDP while the PTI goverment ‘induldged itself.’
+He said that the PTI government did not allow work on federal government schemes for the Sindh province under PSDP while the PTI government ‘induldged itself.’

-He said that wastefulness was the reason the PTI lost government and will never return to power.
+This wastefulness was the reason the PTI lost government and will never return to power, Shah said.

-Referring to Imran Khan’s statement, he said the PTI was wrong to believe that Paksitan will break apart or the military would be hit because the PPP would defend the country.
+Referring to Imran Khan’s statement about Pakistan disintegrating into three parts, he said the PTI was wrong to believe that Pakistan will break apart or the military would be hit because the PPP would defend the country.

-PTI members, including women, held placard before the chief minister.
-Treasury members formed a protective circule around Murad Ali Shah.
+PTI members, including women, held placards before the chief minister and came close to him.
+Treasury members formed a protective circle around Shah.

 Key measures

-The chief minister announced that for the upcoming fiscal year 2022-23 the government was abolishing cotton fees, profession tax, and entertainment duty.
+The chief minister announced that for the upcoming fiscal year 2022-23 the government was abolishing cotton fees, professional tax, and entertainment duty.

 - Rs23.324 wheat subsidy